-Private instruction in piano, normally the fifth semester of study for a music major or minor.
-Progressive emphasis on technique and repertoire with emphasis also on recital performance.
-(One credit = one 30-minute weekly lesson with a 30-minute weekly studio class.
+Private instruction in piano, normally the fifth semester of study for a music major or minor. emphasis on technique Progressive and repertoire with emphasis also on recital (One credit = one 30-minute performance. weekly lesson with a 30-minute weekly studio class.
 2 credits = one 55-minute weekly lesson with a 30-minute weekly studio class.)

-MU 371 Applied Piano 3B
+Applied Piano 3B 1 - 2 Hours

-Private instruction in piano, normally the sixth semester of study for a music major or minor.
-Emphasis on recital performance with preparation for a 30-minute Junior recital.
-(One credit = one 30-minute weekly lesson with a 30-minute weekly studio class.
+Private instruction in piano, normally the sixth semester of study for a music major or minor. on recital performance Emphasis with preparation for a 30-minute Junior recital.
+(One credit = one 30-minute weekly lesson with a 30minute weekly studio class.
 Two credits = one 55-minute weekly lesson with a 30-minute weekly studio class.)

-MU 420 Ministry of Music
+Ministry of Music 2 Hours